The three demo APIs and their packs

 (examples/adapters/rickmorty.py), zero

-server changes, ~4% mean error on held-out queries, ceiling never under the real
+server changes, ~96% accuracy on held-out queries, with a safe max never under the real

 cost.
 The full story is in the case study.